while, do while, and forCS133JS Beginning Programming: JavaScript

 Loop Practice.
 These problems are similar to part 1 of the lab assignment:

 CS133JS_Lab04_Part1_Example.html—use this html file with the practice problems or with the solution.
-After downloading, uncomment the <script>
+After downloading, uncomment the <script> element linking the .js file you want.

 CS133JS_Lab04_Part1_Example_Starter.js —practice problems.